pippim/pippim.github.io/programs/mserve.md

 can also type using your keyboard.
 > - Upper-case <kbd> M </kbd> or lower-case <kbd> m </kbd> can be entered
 > - You can add or omit spaces between digits and letter. e.g. `8M` or `8 m`
+> - If you accidentally cover up the calculator, call it from the menu again
 > - The ***Big Number Calculator*** can be run stand-alone by calling `calc.py`

 ---